 Cold winter days can be among the most inclement of the year for companies that rely on spray booths.
 Low temperatures in the workplace can cause condensation to build up along the interior of the booth, which can contaminate compounds and prevent the application from setting properly.
 Cooler temperatures can also exponentially increase the time it takes for a paint job to cure, which can disrupt the flow of work and throw off the production schedule.

-The best solutions for working in colder temperatures is to be proactive by being mindful of the spray material and application process used, as well as insulating your spray booth area to avoid exposure and the build up of condensation.
+The best solution for working in colder temperatures is to be proactive by being mindful of the spray material and application process used, as well as insulating your spray booth area to avoid exposure and the build-up of condensation.